ForestKatsch/forestkatsch.com/content/van/ford-transit-2017-lwb-medium-roof/chapters/teardown/index.md

 Once the floor was free of debris, I wet the areas with surface rust and scrubbed it off with a scouring pad, then let it air-dry.
 This left many small areas of bare metal which will need to be covered up to prevent further rusting.

+# Painting Exposed Metal

+Now, I need to cover all of the exposed bare metal on the floor.
+I used a quart of Rustoleum gloss-white paint for this, along with sponge brushes (which I incorrectly thought would provide a better finish than bristled brushes.)
+I'm not worried about color-matching, because all of the metal inside will be completely covered up with the interior of the van.
+I wiped the floor clean and let it air-dry, then wiped it down with isopropyl alcohol to get rid of oil and grease.
+Along the way, I also painted some spots on the walls that had been scraped clear of paint.